goodarzilab/SwitchFinder/README.md

 - Necessary:
 	- `input_fastafile`: a fasta file with RNA sequences of interest
 - Optional:
 	- user can include a file with RNA structure probing data (SHAPE or DMS-seq) to guide the possible match selection.
-There is no commonly used standard format for SHAPE RNA reactivity data; therefore, we are using the two-column SHAPE file format used by RNAstructure package ([link](https://rna.urmc.rochester.edu/Text/File_Formats.html#SHAPE)).
-SHAPE file provided by user should contain SHAPE profiles for multiple sequences, separated with `>`, like in fasta file.
-SHAPE file can be provided to the `filter_profiles_by_folding.py` script with the `--shape_profile` argument
+There is no commonly used standard format for SHAPE RNA reactivity data.
+SHAPE file provided by user should be a pickled dictionary, where the names are the names of individual fragments, and the values are single-dimensional numpy arrays containing the normalized SHAPE/DMSseq values.
+The positions where the data is absent are masked by negative values (for example, -999).
+SHAPE file can be provided to the `find_mutually_exclusive_stems.py` and `fold_mutually_exclusive_structures.py` scripts with the `--shape_profile` argument

 Output files:
 The pipeline generates three files: